Herman Cain's enduring lobbying triumph

 — dirtcandy (@dirtcandy) July 29, 2020

-Despite Mayer’s reversal, restaurants might not be able to lean on tipping to compensate servers for much longer.
+Despite Meyer’s reversal, restaurants might not be able to lean on tipping to compensate servers for much longer.
 Presumptive Democratic Presidential nominee Joe Biden has vowed to double the federal minimum wage and eliminate the tipped minimum if he’s elected.
 Meanwhile, the National Restaurant Association, the trade group Cain once helmed, continues its lobbying to keep servers’ wages low, putting their livelihoods at the whim of diners.

 We have a new comment system!
 We are now using Coral, from Vox Media, for comments on all new articles.
 We'd love your feedback.